Kanji

 % terraform plan data.external.aws_codepipelines: Reading... ╷ │ Error: Unexpected External Program Results │ │ with data.external.aws_codepipelines, │ on test.tf line 2, in data "external" "aws_codepipelines": │ 2: program = ["bash", "${path.module}/ListCodePipelineNames.sh"] │ │ The data source received unexpected results after executing the program. │ │ Program output must be a JSON encoded map of string keys and string values. │ │ If the error is unclear, the output can be viewed by enabling Terraform's logging at TRACE level. │ Terraform documentation on logging: https://www.terraform.io/internals/debugging │ │ Program: /bin/bash │ Result Error: json: cannot unmarshal array into Go value of type string

-I created a scripts directory in the same directory as the Terraform template file and refer to the script called listCodepipelinenames.sh .
+Create a scripts directory in the same directory as your Terraform template and reference the ListCodePipelineNames.sh script.

 scripts

-In query , codepipeline_name_prefix can be specified as an argument.
-If you specify codepipeline_name_prefix`, refer to only the pipeline name starting with the specified character string.
+The query block allows you to specify codepipeline_name_prefix as an argument, so you can filter pipeline names by prefix.
+If you specify codepipeline_name_prefix , refer to only the pipeline name starting with the specified character string.

 query